Handling 30 Most Common Sales Objections and Their Rebuttals

 waiting for budget approval sales objection and response

-This objection may arise when the prospect may not have the authority to make purchasing decisions or allocate budget without approval from higher-ups in their organization.
+This objection arises when the prospect may not have the authority to make purchasing decisions or allocate budget without approval from higher-ups in their organization.

 That doesn’t mean you’re talking to the wrong person.